bitcraze/crazyflie-clients-python/README.md

 The communication with Crazyflie and the implementation of the CRTP protocol to control the Crazyflie is handled by the [cflib](https://github.com/bitcraze/crazyflie-lib-python) project.

 ## Installation
-See the [installation instructions](docs/installation/install.md) in the github docs folder.
+See the [installation instructions](docs/installation/install.md) in the GitHub docs folder.

 ## Official Documentation